 Officially, you can’t own or buy a bike or ride it with a tourist visa.
-In addition, international driving license is not recognized in Vietnam.
-However, traffic police tends to ignore foreigners as very few of them speak English.
+In addition, only 1968 Convention international driving license not recognized in Vietnam.
+However, traffic police tend to ignore foreigners as very few of them speak English.
 If they stop you, they will let you go in a few minutes but if you violate the traffic regulations, a small tip of 100,000 – 200,000 VND (4.5 – 9$US) is the solution.

 The traffic looks very crazy at first, but it’s not that bad.
 It’s like a river and when you are in it you have to flow.
-First rule is no rules.
+The first rule is no rules.